 2 teaspoons powdered sugar

-1. Spread 1 tablespoon peanut butter on 2 slices of bread.
+1. Take 2 slices of bread and spread 1 tablespoon peanut butter on each.
 Spread 1 tablespoon preserves on each remaining 2 slices.
 Put sandwiches together.

 3. Melt reduced-fat butter in a large nonstick pan over medium heat.
 Cook sandwiches until golden brown, about 2 -3 minutes per side.
 Cut each sandwich in four sticks.
 Sprinkle the top of each with powdered sugar and serve immediately.